 In order to enable an account that has admin rights for Lync, you need to login with a Lync admin account that also has domain admin rights and enable the user using Lync Shell.
 Using the Lync control panel will not work.
-The errors is seen in the below screenshot.

 Open the Lync Server Management Shell and type the command.

 Enable-CsUser -Identity "Name" -RegistrarPool "Pool Name" -SipAddressType EmailAddress -SipDomain domain name

 For example, in my case I used the below command.

 Enable-CsUser -Identity "Jason Tim" -RegistrarPool "fe.prajwal.local" -SipAddressType sip:email@example.com -SipDomain prajwal.local